kuznetckiy/pioneer-doc-en/module/cargo.rst

 Cargo module is mounted on the extension board using 4 M3 screws.

 Use 8 channel of the RC unit to operate the module.
 A free SwA flipswitch can be used.
 To set the channel, turn on the RC unit, use touchscreen to select function-AUX Channels - 8 and choose SwA as a primary.
-Now you should `upload the programm`_ for Pioneer’s cargo module.
+Now you should `upload the program`_ for Pioneer’s cargo module.
 Use the given code, which allows to control the magnet with SwA switch.

-.. _upload the programm": ../programming/pioneer_station/pioneer_station_upload.html
+.. _upload the program: ../programming/pioneer_station/pioneer_station_upload.html

 ::